wilandrade/web-ar/README.md

-A bunch of Web AR demos made with AR.js
+A bunch of Web AR demos made with AR.js.
+Works on computers with camera or Mobile phones from last 2-3 years

 Find the Demos at: https://ar-demo.herokuapp.com/ and then point your camera to this image: